Frequently Asked Questions

 Am I a business?

-We define you as a business if you can answer Yes to at least two of the following statements:
+We define you as a business if you can answer Yes to the following statements:

 1. You pay business rates